patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/StaleDataWarning/StaleDataWarning.md

 import StaleDataWarning from '@patternfly/react-component-groups/dist/dynamic/StaleDataWarning';

-A **Stale Data Warning** component displays a warning status when an object is stale and planned for removal.
+A **stale data warning** component displays a warning status when an object is stale and planned for removal.
 Additional warning details can be displayed as a tooltip or text label.

 ## Examples